 CONCLUSION: Vibration-controlled transient elastography for estimation of LSM and CAP can be successfully deployed in a multicenter setting with low failure (3.2%) and high reliability (>95%) rates and high reproducibility.
 (Hepatology 2018;67:134-144).

 Vuppalanchi, Raj; Siddiqui, Mohammad S; Van Natta, Mark L; Hallinan, Erin; Brandman, Danielle; Kowdley, Kris; Neuschwander-Tetri, Brent A; Loomba, Rohit; Dasarathy, Srinivas; Abdelmalek, Manal; Doo, Edward; Tonascia, James A; Kleiner, David E; Sanyal, Arun J; and Chalasani, Naga, "Performance characteristics of vibration-controlled transient elastography for evaluation of nonalcoholic fatty liver disease."
 (2018).
-All Publications.
+Journal Articles and Abstracts.
 97.